isfonzar/tesouro-direto/README.md

 ## About *tesouro-direto*
-*tesouro-direto* is a php library and module that retrieves information on Brazilian Public Debt ("Tesouro Direto") bonds and rates. tesouro-direto is on beta.
+*tesouro-direto* is a php library and module that retrieves information on Brazilian Public Debt ("Tesouro Direto") bonds and rates.

+This library is on beta.
 Pull Requests [are welcome](https://github.com/isfonzar/tesouro-direto#contributing)

 ## Installation